ruanbekker/go-devops-demo/README.md

 # go-devops-demo

-This project is a Go RESTful API application with a PostgreSQL backend, built with a structured and organized approach.
+This project is a Go RESTful API application with a PostgreSQL (or Sqlite) backend and Prometheus Metrics, built with a structured and organized approach.

 ## Project Structure